JonathanGrossmanITC/how_the_web_works/README.md

 - How [**databases**](#database) fit into a web application
 - What [**HTTP**](#http) is and why the web needs it

-By understanding how the web works, you can write more efficient, secure, and sophistacted web applications.
+By understanding how the web works, you can write more efficient, secure, and sophisticated web applications.
 Plus, the more you know about the overarching concepts, the faster you'll become at building projects, and it will become easier for you to maintain and debug your work.

 ## [Browser](#browser)